Marco444/Map-Reduce-Cluster/README.md

 # Parking Fines in NYC and CHI

+>
+> Important: This project implements two optimizations that, in order to test and compare, are in other branches that are not
+> main.
+The branches are `implement-combiner` and `implement-aux-optimization`.
+>

 ## Objective

 This project involves the development of a thread-safe remote system for the management of parking fines in New York City and Chicago.
 The system allows querying and providing reports on parking fines in both cities.